Persistent WebSocket connections: a complete guide

-How WebSockets Differ from HTTP
+How WebSockets differ from HTTP

 HTTP follows a request-response pattern.
 The client asks, the server answers, and the connection closes.
 Each request requires a new TCP handshake, adding latency for repeated communication: